chpc-uofu/arbiter/docs/development.md

 The docker configuration files given make 3 containers:
 1. A base container with Python3 and develop/test on
 2. A container that runs a [Prometheus](https://prometheus.io) server as a service which is forwarded to port 9090 on the host machine.
 The Prometheus web GUI is available at `localhost:9090`.
 This is the Prometheus server Arbiter will talk to to collect user metrics by default.
 3. A container for a Grafana server if you would like to use it for testing (it is not required for Arbiter to run)
+4. A container for a Keycloak server if you would like to use it for OIDC testing (it is not required for Arbiter to run)

 ## Running Arbiter
 Arbiter has two main components, the web server and the evaluation loop.